Heartbeat bill: Georgia

 The bill would prohibit abortions after a heartbeat can be detected in a conceptus, which is usually when a woman is six weeks pregnant.

-Democratic opponent of the Georgia bill, former governal candidate Stacey Abrams, called the bill a "forced pregnancy bill."
+Democratic opponent of the Georgia bill, former gubernatorial candidate Stacey Abrams, called the bill a "forced pregnancy bill."

+In September 2024, HB 481 was struck down by the Fulton County Superior Court.
+Following the ruling, abortions were allowed in Georgia up to the 22 week of pregnancy.
+However, the law was put back in place after the state appealed to the Supreme Court of Georgia.

 Idaho

 Rep. Gregory Chaney introduced HB 366 on April 13, 2021, that would ban abortions after a fetal heartbeat is detected.
 The bill passed the house by a vote of 53–16 on April 16, 2021, and the senate on April 21, 2021, by a vote of 25–7 and was later signed into law by Governor Brad Little on April 29, 2021.
 The law included exceptions for cases of rape, incest, and when the mother's life is in danger.
 The law goes into effect if another similar ban is upheld by appellate court.

 Iowa

 On May 4, 2018, governor Kim Reynolds signed into law a bill that would ban abortion in Iowa after a fetal heartbeat is detected, starting July 1, 2018.
 On January 22, 2019, a county district judge declared the law to be in violation of Iowa's State Constitution and entered a permanent injunction prohibiting its enforcement.
+However, In 2023, The Iowa State Legislature passed and Governor Kim Reynolds signed into law a new 6-week Ban.
+The ban would be blocked by a lower court until July 23, 2024, when the Iowa Supreme Court ruled 4-3 for the ban to go into effect.
 See the Iowa Lawsuit section of this article under the Legal challenges heading for more details related to the litigation over Iowa's fetal heartbeat bill.